 So, how do you get your family out in beautiful Wisconsin outdoors, and on the way to becoming the capable anglers you envision?
 We can help in getting started and to find places to go!

-FREE Wisconsin Fishing Days 2019
+FREE Wisconsin Fishing Days: June 6-7, 2020

 The DNR opens up free fishing for all ages twice each year.
 Generally, those days are the first weekend in June or the third weekend in January.
 Dozens of free clinics are offered during these weekends by clubs, local parks, and other community organizations around the state.
 You can find a list of some here.
-We usually take our kids to River Park in Sheboygan Falls, where they make it a real event for the entire family.
+We usually take our kids to River Park in Sheboygan Falls where they make it a real event for the entire family.
 Not only do they have concessions for purchase, prize drawings for the kids, a playground for kids to play one, they also have expert anglers there to help teach, guide and clean your catches!
 The local conservation club generously stocks the little lagoon to help encourage young anglers.
 Don’t have tackle gear of your own?
 Many of these events will have gear for you to borrow

-If you find you really enjoy fishing after the free fishing weekend, there are several ways to purchase a license.
+There are several ways to purchase a license.
 If you are new to fishing, you can try the First-time Buyer resident license for only $5.
 For everyone else, here is more information about purchasing a Wisconsin fishing license.
 Everyone 16 years old or older will need a license to fish, except for the free fishing days.

 I highly recommend using the DNR’s website as a guide to fishing.
 There are certain rules for fishing depending upon the fish you catch or the season.
 These rules are created to help make sure Wisconsin waterways and her fish continue to thrive for years of enjoyment to come.